We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 • Loan-to-value ratio (LTV): The LTV is the current loan balance — and the new loan or home equity share agreement — divided by the home's current value.
 The resulting number reflects how much you owe on your debt; generally, you need an LTV of 70% or better.
 If you owe more money, you may not qualify.

-• Investment amount: Usually, you can get between $25,000 and $500,000 through a home equity sharing agreement.
-The amount you can get depends on your home value, credit and the company's restrictions.
+• Investment amount: A home equity sharing agreement usually offers between $25,000 and $500,000 in investment.
+The amount you can receive depends on your home value, credit, and the company's restrictions.

 • Property use: Some companies have limitations on what properties are eligible for home equity share agreements.
 For example, some only accept single-family, single-owner primary residences.